nedbat/pyhurry/classes.rst

 functions, but indented in the body of the class.
 Methods always take "self" as a first parameter.
 This will be the object the method is being called on.
 Any time you want to access or update the attributes of the object, you use "self.attr_name".
-There is no "object scope" in Python: methods need to use the self object passed to them.
+There is no "object scope" in Python: methods need to explicitly use the self object passed to them.

 .. note::